HackYourFutureBelgium/home/curriculum/behavior-strategy-implementation/deliverables.md

   - [ ] every box is checked _before_ merging a branch to master/main
 - [Retrospective]()

-> no need for planning this week.
+> no need for planning this exercise.
 Just open a new issue on the project board each time you start a solution
 ```

 <!--